Louise Brealey: Audio

 Brealey is the narrator of Caitlin Moran's How to Build a Girl and its sequel How to Be Famous, Alex Michaelides’ The Silent Patient, Kate Mosse's Number One Bestseller Labyrinth and Hallie Rubenhold's The Five: The Untold Lives of the Women Killed by Jack the Ripper.
 She voiced Josie in the audiobook of Lisa Jewel’s novel, None of This is True.
 She was Megan in the audiobook edition of The Girl on The Train by Paula Hawkins, which won the 2016 Audie Award for Audiobook of the Year.

 Radio

 Brealey voiced the part of Laura Willowes in the 2021 BBC Radio 4 adaptation of Lolly Willowes.

+Personal life

+Brealey has been in a relationship with actor Ferdinand Kingsley, son of Ben Kingsley, since they met when he saw her playing Helen of Troy, in a 2012 production of The Trojan Women.